-Welcome to Miraflores Mosaics, handmade mosaic art and mosaic classes and workshops in Albuquerque, New Mexico.
+Welcome to Miraflores Mosaics, handmade mosaic art and mosaic classes/workshops in Albuquerque, New Mexico.
 Here you will see examples of unique, commissioned designs I've created and shipped to customers all over the country.
 Although I like to tile everything, the most popular art pieces I make right now are mosaic mailboxes.
 I'm still waiting for someone to commission a mosaic tiled 1950s Buick, so please pass the word out on that!
 Lately I've branched out into tiling toasters, coffee makers, sinks and telephones.
 Check out the "News" page here for pictures of those.

 My childhood home was on Miraflores Road in Scotts Valley, a small town in the Santa Cruz mountains of northern California.
 I left for New Mexico just after high school and, though I call Albuquerque, New Mexico my home, part of me still misses the ocean air and the redwoods on Miraflores Rd.

 In my youth, art was my big focus; drawing and sculpting, but as I grew up, it happened mostly in the background.
 I spent some years working in and managing backpacking stores, teaching backpacking, rock climbing and cross country skiing.
 Later, I worked for a decade or two as an infectious disease epidemiologist and clinical researcher.
 I was a scientist by day, a hiker and motorcyclist on weekends and an artist mostly at night.